Terminiello v. City of Chicago

 Terminiello v.
 City of Chicago, 337 U.S. 1 (1949), was a case in which the Supreme Court of the United States held that a "breach of peace" ordinance of the City of Chicago that banned speech that "stirs the public to anger, invites dispute, brings about a condition of unrest, or creates a disturbance" was unconstitutional under the First and Fourteenth Amendments to the United States Constitution.

 Background

 Arthur Terminiello, a Catholic priest under suspension, gave a speech to the Christian Veterans of America in which he criticized various racial groups and made a number of inflammatory comments.
 There were approximately 800 people present in the auditorium during the speech and a crowd of approximately 1,000 people outside, protesting the speech.
 The Chicago Police Department was present, but was unable to maintain order completely.

 Terminiello was later assessed a fine of $100 for violation of Chicago's breach of peace ordinance, which he appealed.
 Both the Illinois Appellate Court and Illinois Supreme Court affirmed the conviction.
-The US Supreme Court granted certiorari.
+The US Supreme Court granted certiorari decide whether the ordinance violated his First Amendment free speech rights.
+The main argument before the Court was whether the speech constituted unprotected “fighting words.”
+However, the Court did not decide that issue, finding instead that the ordinance was unconstitutional "on its face".